Polar Bear Express: Operations

 Before the 2007 service expansion, the Polar Bear Express operated six days per week during the summer months.
 It leaves Cochrane in the morning, stays in Moosonee for a few hours, and returns to Cochrane in the evening.
 It was primarily used by tourists, although it was used by an increasing number of local residents.

 The name of the train is misleading — polar bears are rarely seen anywhere near Moosonee, although there are some extremely rare exceptions.
 The Polar Bear Express today mostly services the residents of Moosonee and Moose Factory when they travel south from their communities that lack road connections to the rest of Ontario.
 During the winter, many passengers are from communities further north who travel to Moosonee by winter road before taking the train, due to the high cost of vehicle transport.
+The motorail service is important to those living in the northern communities inaccessible by regular roads.

 Prior to 2012 the summer train included special programs for children and an entertainment car.